mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Messaging API

-This product enables Nexmo customers to have a conversation with their users.
+This product enables Vonage customers to have a conversation with their users.
 The products that makeup Messaging are:

 * SMS API
 * US Short Codes API